Liberty: Philosophy

 Philosophers from the earliest times have considered the question of liberty.
 Roman Emperor Marcus Aurelius (121–180 AD) wrote:

 According to compatibilist Thomas Hobbes (1588–1679):

 John Locke (1632–1704) rejected that definition of liberty.
 While not specifically mentioning Hobbes, he attacks Sir Robert Filmer who had the same definition.
 According to Locke:

-John Stuart Mill (1806–1873), in his work, On Liberty, was the first to recognize the difference between liberty as the freedom to act and liberty as the absence of coercion.
+John Stuart Mill, in his 1859 work, On Liberty, was the first to recognize the difference between liberty as the freedom to act and liberty as the absence of coercion.

-In his book Two Concepts of Liberty, Isaiah Berlin formally framed the differences between two perspectives as the distinction between two opposite concepts of liberty: positive liberty and negative liberty.
+In his 1958 lecture "Two Concepts of Liberty", Isaiah Berlin formally framed the differences between two perspectives as the distinction between two opposite concepts of liberty: positive liberty and negative liberty.
 The latter designates a negative condition in which an individual is protected from tyranny and the arbitrary exercise of authority, while the former refers to the liberty that comes from self-mastery, the freedom from inner compulsions such as weakness and fear.

 Politics

 History

-The modern concept of political liberty has its origins in the Greek concepts of freedom and slavery.
+The modern day concept of political liberty has its origins in the Greek concepts of freedom and slavery.
 To be free, to the Greeks, was not to have a master, to be independent from a master (to live as one likes).
 That was the original Greek concept of freedom.
 It is closely linked with the concept of democracy, as Aristotle put it: